fcbarclo/WhsappCS/README.md

 # WhsappCS

 it's a linux application to send whatsapp messages.
-It consists of a socket server process (whs.py) and a command line client (whc.py).
+It consists of a socket gateway process (whg.py) and a command line client (whc.py).

 OS/Python system requirements: